silicium14/peertube_index/README.md

 - Keep track of all updatable components (containers and dependencies)
 - Grafana on monitoring.peertube-index.net with HTTPS
 - Elasticsearch metrics
-- Setup may not need to create docker volumes explicitly, see https://docs.docker.com/storage/volumes/#start-a-container-with-a-volume
 - Separate infrastructure before making code public open source?
 - Install script should `cd` into the appropriate directory to work
 - Measure test coverage